 The University of Auckland

-**QS World University Rankings By Subject 2016
+***QS World University Rankings By Subject 2023

 A great campus location

-Academic and personal support services
+Academic & personal support services for students

-The University offers a wide range of academic, personal, financial and career support services.
+The University of Auckland offers a wide range of academic, personal, financial and career support services.
 Our dedicated Career Development and Employment Services provide ongoing support, information and resources to help you prepare for your career or consider further study.
 We also have a team of international student support staff available to assist you at every stage of your academic journey.

-Why study business at the University of Auckland?
+Why study at Auckland?